 1. Raw Jam-Filled Doughnut Bites

-These Raw Cinnamon Jam-Filled Doughnut Bites are filled with creamy cashew ice cream and gooey strawberry chia jam.
+Anthea Cheng‘s Raw Cinnamon Jam-Filled Doughnut Bites are filled with creamy cashew ice cream and gooey strawberry chia jam.
 Every bite is bursting with flavor!
-We recommend making a big batch of them for those afternoons/evenings where you just want something delicious.
+We recommend making a big batch of them for those afternoons/evenings when you just want something delicious.

 2. Pumpkin-Spiced Latkes

 An unexpected fall twist on a traditional dish is surprisingly delicious!
-Pumpkin is the perfect complement to potatoes in these Pumpkin-Spiced Latkes.
+Pumpkin is the perfect complement to potatoes in Sarah and Rocco Pirri‘s Pumpkin-Spiced Latkes.
 Subtle hints of nutmeg, cinnamon, and clove mesh perfectly with the pumpkin and potato base of this latke.
 Top it with sour cream and onion to make it even more interesting!